markstock/genmistsky/README.md

 ## Details
 Rayleigh scattering (from gas molecules) is the primary source of the sky's color; Mie scattering (from larger particles such as dust and water droplets) serves to spread the sun's rays into a halo, and refraction (due to density changes) causes very low-angle sun rays to curve.
 The combination of these three effects can be simulated in Radiance with `mist` and `interface` materials applied to Earth-sized `sphere` and `bubble` geometry.

+This program assumes that the scene is centered around (0,0,0) with East along positive x, North toward positive y, up along positive z, and all spatial units in meters.
+The center of the Earth (and of all atmospheric shells) is (0,0,-6378100).

 It it important to note that this code does not specify the sun's direction, nor does it provide the `bubble` that is necessary if the view point is inside of one of the mist volumes.
 The user is responsible for those.

 ## Thanks